 After your group has been called, you’ll wait in line for the attendant to scan your boarding pass.
 Then, you will walk down a hallway and wait to board the plane.
 On the plane, you’ll be greeted by a flight attendant who may help you find your seat.
 Your seat will be listed on your boarding pass, so make sure you keep it handy, in case you forget.

 Once you’ve found your seat, store your carry-on luggage overhead.
-You can keep your personal item, such as a backpack or purse, with you as long as you can store it underneath the seat in front of you.
+You can keep your personal item, such as a backpack or a purse, with you as long as you can store it underneath the seat in front of you.
 After you get comfortable, buckle your seatbelt and get ready for takeoff.

 The flight crew will give brief safety instructions as the plane drives to the runway and prepares for takeoff.
 The captain will make an announcement, and you will feel the plane’s speed increase.
 Before you know it, you’ll be off the ground and on your way to your destination.